-At what planning stage level does your company begin to engage IT for development of IT solutions?
+At what planning stage level does your company begin to engage IT for the inclusion of Managed IT services?
 Does this happen after company strategies are in place and operational plans developed?
 Is IT merely a support function to create tactical solutions in support of operational plans?
 If this seems familiar, you may benefit from considering involving IT much further upstream.

-This article describes benefits that can be realized by involving your IT partner at the onset of business strategy planning, and summarizes some key IT partner characteristics that are necessary to leverage these benefits.
+You can reap a ton of benefits by involving your IT partner at the onset of business strategy planning and summarizes some key IT partner characteristics that are necessary to leverage these benefits.

 Strategic Planning Methodology

 Strategy can have many definitions but generally involves setting goals, determining actions to achieve the goals, and mobilizing resources to execute the actions.
 A strategy describes how the ends (goals) will be achieved by the means (resources).

 The Harvard Business Review provides an excellent discussion that describes different approaches firms use to set strategy.
 A graphic below provides help to explain the four approaches presented.
 Also included is a table that shows the results of scoring the different approaches.

 While there is no clear ‘best’ approach that fits every situation, the collaborative model seems to produce generally good results.
 The collaborative approach scored especially well in terms of receiving good information and in the identification of alternatives.
 Both of these attributes are desirable for producing a sound and feasible strategy.

 What is collaboration in business strategy development and what resources are employed?
 Simply put, collaboration in business strategy development is a process where inputs to support strategic decisions are solicited from outside the executive management team.
 These resources may include: